 The carbonyls discussed in this section are the group of organic chemicals that contain a functional group composed of a carbon atom double bonded to an oxygen atom.
 The generalized symbol for the carbonyl group is R-C=O, where the "R" is some other carbon compound.
-Thirteen compounds were measured for this study in 2015.
+Thirteen compounds were measured for this study in 2016.
 A listing of these compounds, as well as a summary of the collected data, is shown in Table 2.
 Of the thirteen carbonyl compounds analyzed for, two are included on the mandatory monitoring list of 19 core HAPs.
 They are shown in bold type in Table 2.
 In 2012, 2-butanone was added to the carbonyl analyses.
 It has previously been analyzed for via EPA's Method TO-15.
 It was moved to the Method TO-11A list because the TO-11A methodology provides better results at lower levels for this compound.
 The previous years' values from Method TO-15 are indicated with an asterisk.

-Carbonyl sampling was attempted on an every-sixth-day basis in 2015, in accordance with the EPA's national sampling schedule.
-This should have yielded 60 samples during 2015.
-Thirteen samples were either missed or had to be voided due to site equipment problems or operator errors.
-Seven of those samples were made up for on alternate dates, for a total of 55 samples recovered during the year.
-This data recovery rate of 91.6% exceeds the EPA goal of over 85% sample recovery.
-However, a large number of samples from February and March were voided, compromising the completeness requirements for the 1st quarter.
-APCD was unable to perform make up samples during the same time period, as the issues were not discovered until performing quality assurance reviews of the data several months later.
+Carbonyl sampling was attempted on an every-sixth-day basis in 2016, in accordance with the EPA's national sampling schedule.
+This should have yielded 61 samples during 2016.
+Six samples were either missed or had to be voided due to site equipment problems or operator errors.
+Four of those samples were made up for on alternate dates, for a total of 59 samples recovered during the year.
+This data recovery rate of 97% exceeds the EPA goal of over 85% sample recovery.

-The annual mean concentrations for each carbonyl compound, from 2004 through 2015, are listed in Table 2.
+The annual mean concentrations for each carbonyl compound, from 2004 through 2016, are listed in Table 2.
 The annual means were calculated by replacing all "non-detect" values with one-half of the sample method detection limit (MDL).
 This is an accepted conservative technique for calculating annual values when some of the samples were less than the laboratory's ability to detect.
 The most prevalent carbonyls in the ambient air in Grand Junction are formaldehyde, acetone, and acetaldehyde.
 The other ten compounds measured in this study occurred at concentration levels significantly below those of the top three compounds.
 Since 2004, the annual average concentrations for many of the carbonyl compounds have dropped.
-The 2015 averages are similar to the 2014 averages.
+The 2016 averages are similar to the 2015 averages.

-All of the carbonyls, except for isovaleraldehyde and 2,5-dimethylbenzaldehyde, were present in greater than 90% of the samples.
+All of the carbonyls, except for isovaleraldehyde and 2,5-dimethylbenzaldehyde, were present in greater than 10% of the samples taken.
 During the pilot phase of this study in 2001-2002, 2,5-dimethylbenzaldehyde was detected 34 percent of the time.
 That number dropped to 4.8 percent in 2005, and the compound has not been detected since 2006.

 Isovaleraldehyde has not been detected since 2010.
-Note that the true annual means of 2,5-dimethylbenzaldehyde and isovaleraldehyde may be well below the numbers reported in the table due to the fact that these compounds were not detected, and one-half of the detection limit was used for the estimated concentration of the non-detects.
+Note that the true annual means of 2,5dimethylbenzaldehyde and isovaleraldehyde may be well below the numbers reported in the table due to the fact that these compounds were not detected, and one-half of the detection limit was used for the estimated concentration of the non-detects.
 Actual concentrations could have been at lower levels than these estimates.